the-aerospace-corporation/mtip-cameo-plugin/README.md

 ## Description

-This project is the source code for a Java plugin written for MagicDraw (MD), Cameo Systems Modeler (CSM), and Cameo Enterprise Architect (CEA), a Dassault Systemes software.
+This project is the source code for a Java plugin written for Cameo Systems Modeler (CSM) and Cameo Enterprise Architect (CEA), a Dassault Systemes software.
 This plugin imports and exports SysML models formatted as HUDS XML.
 The current XML Metadata Interchange (XMI) specification is based on UML and is insufficient for transferring SysML models between commercial tools.
 This plugin allows exporting and importing of entire models or a portion of a model to a HUDS XML format.
 A partner plugin developed for Sparx System's Enterprise Architect can import and export this same format allowing for round-trip transferring of models.

 ## Users